A portmanteau test for multivariate non-stationary functional time series with an increasing number of lags: Main results

+\item[(4)] There is a positive constant $c$ such that for all $u \in [0,1]$, $\lambda_{\min}(\bs \Gamma_0(t,u)\bs \Gamma_0^{\top}(t,u)) \geq c > 0$, where, for a symmetric matrix $\mf A$, $\lambda_{\min} (\mf A)$ denotes the smallest eigenvalue of $\mf A$. \end{enumerate} \end{assumption} \HDB{Assumption \ref{ass:expo}(1) ensures sub-Gaussian tails of the error process.
+The second condition of Assumption \ref{ass:expo} guarantees the dependence and moment condition for the derivative process with respect to the second argument of the function $\mathbf H$ (which is defined almost surely).
+It is also satisfied if $\mf H$ is almost surely differentiable with respect to its second argument with uniformly bounded derivatives, i.e., $\sup_{t,u\in[0,1]} \left|\partial_u \left|\mathbf H(t,u,\mathcal F_i)\right|_F\right| \leq L < \infty $ almost surely.
+Assumption \ref{ass:expo}(3) requires the smoothness of the mean function with respect to $t$, which is a regularity condition for kernel estimation for the mean function.
+Assumption \ref{ass:expo}(4) guarantees that the matrix $\bs \Gamma_0(t,u)\bs \Gamma_0^{\top}(t,u)$ is non-degenerate, which is related to the variance of $Q_n$.}

-Under this assumption we provide an upper bound for the joint cumulants of the locally stationary functional time series, which implies a uniform summability condition.
+Under this assumption, we provide an upper bound for the joint cumulants of the locally stationary functional time series, which implies a uniform summability condition.
 This will be crucial for the analysis of the expectation and variance of the proposed statistic and hence the Gaussian approximation; see \cref{lm:cumk} below for more details.
-Our next assumption guarantees that the autocovariance matrices are summable in terms of the Frobenius norm and that the sum is uniformly Lipschitz continuous with respect to $t$.

 \begin{assumption} There exists positive constants $g_1, g_2$ such that

 for $t \in [0,1]$, the derivatives of $\sum_{k=1}^{\infty}|\bs \Gamma_k(t,u)|_F^2$ with respect to $u$ are uniformly bounded, and for $t_1, t_2 \in (0,1)$,